Gabriella439/dhall-manual/manuscript/Integration.md

 ...
 ```

 Now the generated expression slightly resembles a more idiomatic Dhall configuration.
-The outer record is an actual Dhall record and the `pull_request_rules` field contains an actual Dhall `List`.
-The elements of that list could still be arbitrary YAML, though.
+The outer record is an ordinary Dhall record and the `pull_request_rules` field contains an ordinary Dhall `List`.
+The `Rule`s stored inside that list could still be arbitrary YAML, though, because we haven't narrowed down the type of a `Rule`, yet.

-## Strong types

-The opposite of a "weak" type is a "strong" type which provides "stronger" guarantees about values of that type.
-We would like to "strengthen" the expected Dhall type until we're left with as little arbitrary YAML as possible.
-In the case of a Mergify configuration [the documentation](https://doc.mergify.io/configuration.html) spells out the entire schema, so by the time we're done our expected Dhall type should be free of arbitrary YAML.

-However, we don't have to translate the entire Mergify schema to a Dhall type.
-You can "pay as you go", translating as much or as little as makes sense for your use case.
-How do you know when to stop?
-When you feel ready to factor out repetitive code.